idity/smart-mirror/.swm/amex-new-doc-from-user-idit.p57tlpv2.sw.md

 ---
 title: Amex new doc from user Idit
 ---
-I'm editing this doc with user Idit.
+I'm editing this doc with user Idit.123456

 I'll add some snippet here: